 Owning assets jointly with one or more of your children or other heirs is a common estate planning “shortcut.”
 But like many shortcuts, it may produce unintended — and costly — consequences, and may not even be effective in Louisiana.

 Joint Ownership Advantages

 There are two potential advantages to joint ownership: convenience and probate avoidance.
-If you hold title to property with a child as joint tenants with “right of survivorship,” when you die, the property is transferred to your child automatically.
+Outside of Louisiana, if you hold title to property with a child as joint tenants with “right of survivorship,” when you die, the property is transferred to your child automatically.
 You don’t need a trust or other estate planning vehicles and it’s not necessary to go through probate.

 Joint Ownership Disadvantages

-Joint ownership can offer that aforementioned shortcut for non-Louisiana residents, but joint ownership can also create a number of problems.
-This is especially true if you add someone as a co-tenant instead of a joint tenant with right of survivorship.
+Joint ownership can offer that aforementioned shortcut for non-Louisiana residents, but joint ownership can also create a number of problems, even in Louisiana.
 The disadvantages can include: